pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 1. None -> Write Only: Create table with state is `write-only`, and update all reference tables info.
 2. Write Only -> Done: Update the new created table state to `public`.

 In step-1, we need update some table info in one schema-version.
-Technically, we can implement is since we already support `ActionCreateTables` DDL job.
+Technically, we can implement it since we already support `ActionCreateTables` DDL job.

 ### Alter Table Add Foreign Key